-And here is the key of G, with a little bit different ending than the C and D versions.
+And here is what the key of G looks like, with a little bit different ending than the C and D versions.

 I mentioned that the music is a bit different in the key of G. That's because I didn't want to take the guitar tabs down to F#, fret 4, in the fast passage that comes at the end of each section.
 That's fine; every version you hear will be a little different from all the others!

 In one of the guitar books I sometimes require my guitar students to purchase, The Hal Leonard Bluegrass Method, there are several flatpicking duets.
 Arkansas Traveler is one of them, in the key of C. It is a lot of fun, and my beginner guitar students really like it.
 Mostly the parts move in parallel thirds, making nice harmony even if no one provides a chord background.